FISCO: Product

-FISCO BCOS was implemented on top of BCOS with features customized for the financial industry.
+FISCO BCOS (Be Credible, Open & Secure) is an enterprise-grade permissioned blockchain system, which was launched by FISCO open-source working group in 2017.
+FISCO BCOS includes features customized for the financial industry.
 In December 2017, it was published as an open source blockchain platform.
-In 2018, FISCO BCOS was brought into practical use as application for the Reconciliation and Digital Escrow area.
+In 2018, FISCO BCOS was brought into practical use as application for use in the area of reconciliation and digital escrow.
 FISCO BCOS is based on a customized Ethereum.